Brian-Pho/CR4-DL/content/posts/other/quotes/index.md

 - The saddest aspect of society right now is that science gathers knowledge faster than society gathers wisdom.
 - What you risk reveals what you value. - **Jeanette Winterson**
 - Boredom is the awareness of time passing. - **Heidegger**
+- A smart man learns from his mistakes.
+But a wise man learns from the mistakes of others.

 ## Funny